12Starlight/Complete-Git-Guide/under_hood/2_objects.md

 Something to take notice of is that a filename was not required.
 The reason for this is that the file name is actually based on the `SHA1` hash of the object being stored.
 The object was created based on the contents of the file.
 However, if you did want to create an object using a file name, simply use the same command followed by the file name and the <kbd>-w</kbd> write to disk option.
   * `git hash-object <filename> -w`

-The filename of the object would still not be stored.
-Instead the `SHA1` hash created based on the contents of the file would end up being stored 😉 &nbsp; Also, size and type would be stored inside the blob too.
-This would cause the `SHA1` hash to be changed from had these not been included.
+Although we are using the filename, it still would not be stored as the value for the key value pair for that object.
+Instead the `SHA1` hash would be stored which was created based on the contents of that file 😉 &nbsp; In addition, the size and type would be stored inside the blob as well.
+This causes the contents of the file to be altered and the `SHA1` hash to be changed from had these not been included.

 &nbsp;